-A wife approaches her husband about couples’ therapy in Houston, a fight ensues because the husband gets defensive about their relationship.
+A wife approaches her husband about couples’ therapy, a fight ensues because the husband gets defensive about their relationship.

 A husband approaches his wife about the same thing, the wife gets happy because she thinks that a therapist can “fix” her husband.

 Both of these scenarios are quite typical of the clients we see at couples’ therapy in our Houston center.
 The reason for these typical reactions to therapy is due to the stigma and false impressions that still surround counseling and therapy.
 Here are the top 10 misconceptions that we experience most often at the center for couples counseling Houston.

 1. Therapy Will Guarantee That Things Will Get Fixed

 Going to couple’s therapy does not always guarantee that your relationship with your spouse will be completely healed.
 On the average, many couples enter treatment only when things have gone sour in their relationship.
 As such, they believe that therapy could be that miracle drug to save their marriage.
 In many cases, this does happen, where couple’s therapy has helped couples fix some deep and challenging issues.
 But, it’s not 100% guaranteed because there are so many facets to a relationship that sometimes cannot be saved.

 2. Counseling Is For Couples Heading For a Divorce

 Another misconception that many of our clients at our couple’s therapy have is that counseling is only for couples that are at the end of the straw and headed for a divorce.
 This can’t be further from the actual case, as couples therapy should be considered whenever the relationship has hit a snag or have plateaued.
 It shouldn’t only be considered as an option for relationships that are about to end.

 3. What’s The Point?
 Our Relationship Is Done.